-FAQ: How to install, reinstall, upgrade and activate Windows 10 | ZDNet
+How to install, reinstall, upgrade and activate Windows 10 | ZDNet

 First, you must boot from installation media and choose the Custom option in Setup.

 Second, you must install Windows 10 on a separate disk partition or physical drive; if you choose the same partition that contains an existing Windows version, you will lose access to that Windows installation.
-(Your files will be moved to the Windows.old folder.)
+(Your existing data files and all current Windows system files will be moved to the Windows.old folder.)

-Windows 10 will add itself to the boot menu if you install it on a system that already has a previous version of Windows installed.
+Windows 10 will add itself to the boot menu if you install it in a separate volume on a system that already has a previous version of Windows installed.

 Is it possible to uninstall Windows 10?

 Yes.
 For 10 days after the upgrade, you can roll back to your previous Windows version if you experience problems.
-The option to roll back is in Settings > Update & Security > Recovery.
+The option to roll back is in Settings > Update & security > Recovery.

 Can I install Windows 10 in a virtual machine?

 Yes, as long as the virtualization software is compatible.
-The desktop Hyper-V feature in Windows 8.1 Pro and Windows 10 Pro is ideal.
+The desktop Hyper-V feature in Windows 10 Pro/Enterprise is ideal.

 How do I send feedback to Microsoft?

-Note: [This article has been updated to reflect Windows 10 version 1803.]